Kisho Kurokawa: Biography

 Born in Kanie, Aichi, Kurokawa studied architecture at Kyoto University, graduating with a bachelor's degree in 1957.
-He then attended University of Tokyo, under the supervision of Kenzo Tange.
-Kurokawa received a master's degree in 1959.
+He then attended University of Tokyo, where he studied under the supervision of architect Kenzo Tange, a major figure in postwar Japanese architecture and a key influence on the development of the Metabolist Movement.
+Under Tange's supervision, Kurokawa completed and received a master's degree in 1959 and was exposed to experimental urban design concepts that would later shape his work.
 Kurokawa then went on to study for a doctorate of philosophy, but subsequently dropped out in 1964.
 Kisho Kurokawa was conferred an Honorary Doctorate of Architecture by the Chancellor of Universiti Putra Malaysia (UPM), Malaysia in Sept.
 7, 2002.